-- invest more than 10% of its assets in securities not listed on a stock exchange nor dealt in on another regulated market which operates regularly and is recognized and open to the public ("Regulated Market"): - b) acquire more than 15% of the securities of the same kind issued by the same issuing body; - invest more than 20% of its net assets in securities issued by the same issuing body.
+- a) invest more than 10% of its assets in securities not listed on a stock exchange nor dealt in on another regulated market which operates regularly and is recognized and open to the public ("Regulated Market"); - b) acquire more than 15% of the securities of the same kind issued by the same issuing body; - c) invest more than 20% of its net assets in securities issued by the same issuing body.

 The threshold of a), b) and c) above do not apply in case of holding by the Company, in the Underlying Fund, of securities issued by a wholly-owned intermediary company.
 A wholly owned intermediary company may be set up in order to organise the acquisition of investments by the Company on its own account.
 The wholly owned intermediary company can be any local or foreign corporation or partnership.
 It may not have any activity other than the holding of investment instruments, which qualify under the investment objective and the policy of the Underlying Fund.
-In addition the following conditions will have to be met: (i) the majority of the managers or board members of the wholly owned intermediary company are board members of the Company where permissible under local law, (ii) the accounts of the wholly owned intermediary company are audited by or under the supervision of the auditor of the Company and (iii) to the extend required under applicable rules and regulations, the wholly owned intermediary company is consolidated in the annual reports of the Company (containing the audited accounts).
+In addition the following conditions will have to be met: (i) the majority of the managers or board members of the wholly owned intermediary company are board members of the Company where permissible under local law, (ii) the accounts of the wholly owned intermediary company and (iii) to the extend required under applicable rules and regulations, the wholly owned intermediary company is consolidated in the annual reports of the Company (containing the audited accounts).